dbecerril/ConductionRadiationCoupling/README.md

 $$-\kappa \nabla  T = \vec{q} + \tau \frac{\partial \vec{q}}{\partial t} $$

-where $\kappa$ is material thermal conductivity, $\vec{q}$ the heat flux, $\tau$ the material response time and where the second term on the right hand side is a first order approximation to the time lag in heat conduction which  depends on the given material.
+where $\kappa$ is material thermal conductivity, $\vec{q}$ the heat flux, $ \tau $ the material response time and where the second term on the right hand side is a first order approximation to the time lag in heat conduction which  depends on the given material.
 This time delay can alter the temperature distribution inside the bodies and slow down the thermalization dynamic.
 Our results can have important repercusions and applications in hyperthermia photothermal cancer treatment, since it has been